abishekatp/notes/QC/131_MS_Classical_Information.md

 * In the above definitions $\langle b|$ and $\langle d|$ are inputs and $|a\rangle$ and $|c\rangle$ are their corresponding outputs.
 We have defined the operation as sum of output-input vector multiplication for each possible input from the the classical state sets.

+>**Important:** \
+> In the above definitions we are defining the input as row vector such as $\langle b|$ and output as column vector such as $|a\rangle$.
+This is only for the purpose of computing the matices.
+In normal cases of the applying the operations both the input and output is going to be column vector represented by the `ket` notation.

 * The $\alpha_{ab}$(similar way we can explain the $\beta_{cd}$) is a real numbers that represent the probability of the input $\langle b|$ giving the output $|a\rangle$.
 For each such input the sum of probabilities should add upto 1.
 The good example for this is an `Ex-7` where half of the time we set the value $X_1$ to $X_2$ and another half of the time $X_2$ to $X_1$.

 Now the operation on the joint system $(X_1,X_2)$ is represented by the following matrix.